EliaFantini/ada-2021-project-datastory/index.md

 (Plot with years)

 The result is stable across years and metrics, and it seems to suggest just one thing: there’s a substantial difference in the complexity and readability of quotes from the two parties and usually, Republican ones are easier to understand, as well as faster to read, even though reading time shows the smallest gap of the four metrics.
 Does this outcome make sense?
 Many articles covered this topic and what turned out to be clear in all of them is that Republicans and Democrats have become more and more polarized, with completely different opinions and languages ( Why Democrats and Republicans Speak Different Languages.
-Literally. \- The Atlantic , Opinion; Democrats and Republicans No Longer Speak the Same Language \- The New York Times (nytimes.com); Why Democrats and Republicans Use Different Words (businessinsider.com)).
+LIterally. - The Atlantic , Opinion | Democrats and Republicans No Longer Speak the Same Language - The New York Times (nytimes.com), Why Democrats and Republicans Use Different Words (businessinsider.com)).
 Considering all this, we should probably have not expected anything else but a significant gap.
 Why though Democrats use more complex sentences?
 Getting back to the rhetoric principle that a speaker adapts to his supporters, does this suggest that Republicans’  defenders are less literate?
-Accordingly to this plot and this research from Pew Research Center, yes (Ideological Gap Widens Between More, Less Educated Adults - Pew Research Center).
+Accordingly to this plot and this research from Pew Research Center, yes (Ideological Gap Widens Between More, Less Educated Adults | Pew Research Center).

-Looking forward to observing a high prediction power from these metrics, we used them to train another party classifier.
-The accuracy we obtained has been of …
+Subsequently, we used the scores to train another party classifier.
+The accuracy we obtained was 0.59, which shows that those complexity metrics do have actual predictive power over the party choice.

 ## Pulling all together: creating the final party classifier.
 Coming soon.